DavidRandallPeters/UnrealEngine/UE4_015_3P-Platformer-A_Setup.md

 5. This is just the first level - so perhaps don't make it too difficult to clock this one - suggest you ramp up the diffulty in subsequent levels

-6. I'd suggest an overall length of around 20,000 units
+6. I'd suggest an overall path-length of around 20,000 units - though the level needn't be linear

 7. Include boundary walls